xunqianxun/LongArch-liguoqi-CPU/README.md

 |DIv | 16 cycle|
 |FreeList| Decode Rd infro will send Freelist Rename |
 |(Weakup)Issue|this module weak up instraction use delay weak up.<br> but load need relay on realy load date back.|

+Now In buliding file is Storebuffer and ctrl